saskul/dot-follow/README.md

 # Dot-Follow
 Node-gyp study, consisting of C++, Node.js and static website with d3.
-Express server analyzes BMP image using low-level bitmap library by [Arash Partow](http://partow.net/programming/bitmap/index.html) which only supports 24-bits per pixel bitmap format files, and serves it to the front-end to produce cool transition of circles changing their brightness to match the target.
+Express server analyzes BMP image using bitmap library by [Arash Partow](http://partow.net/programming/bitmap/index.html) which only supports 24-bits per pixel bitmap format files, and serves it to the front-end to produce cool transition of circles changing their brightness to match the target.
 User can change the quality - number of dots used to represent the picture.

 ## C++ bmp2json module
 The backbone of the project - transformation from bmp to array of integers - is carried by the C++ module, which is wrapped in Napi class.
-Making it into the JavaScript module I've produced the following functions:
+Making it into the JavaScript module with the following functions:

 `getBrightPixelMatrix (string src, int divisor, string colour)` - Returns 2-D array of float numbers, which represent either summed red, green and blue values or just brightness of a single colour if it's specified.
 - `src` - the path of the bmp file to be converted relative to the project root.